+\paragraph{Should we expect grounding behavior from LLMs?} Perhaps we should not be surprised that LLMs are unable to initiate grounding, defaulting instead to instruction-following.
+Models that are not trained to follow instructions are already biased towards instruction following behavior, likely because of the large presence of instruction following articles in pre-training mixes~\cite{hewitt2024instruction}.
+In addition, limitations in theory of mind and other metacognitive challenges may restrict the ability of models to engage in grounding interactions~\cite{sap2022neural, ullman2023large}.
+Training methods must counteract these limitations and biases.
+Still, we see promise in future methods that elicit grounding capabilities from LLMs; and \benchmark{} can serve as a resource to test these methods.

-We characterized (\S\ref{sec:grounding_acts}) and measured (\S\ref{sec:data}-\ref{sec:modeling_all}) inadequate grounding in human-LLM interaction; and proposed a benchmark~(\S\ref{sec:final-eval}) to assess this gap.
-Several directions emerge: \paragraph{Towards LLMs that Initiate Grounding} Decision-theoretic methods could guide when and how LLMs initiate grounding actions, based on inferred uncertainties in mutual understanding (see \citet{horvitz1999principles,mozannarAAAI2024}).
+\paragraph{Towards LLMs that initiate grounding.} Decision-theoretic methods could guide when and how LLMs initiate grounding actions, based on inferred uncertainties in mutual understanding (see \citet{horvitz1999principles,mozannarAAAI2024}).
 Instruction tuning could be revised to incorporate grounding, and our forecaster could serve as a reward model in RLHF~\cite{ouyang2022training}.
-System prompts and dialogue management show promise, including prompts to disambiguate user intentions~\cite{chen-etal-2023-controllable}. \paragraph{Benchmarking Human-LLM Grounding} Building models that ground effectively with humans across a range of tasks requires effective benchmarks. \benchmark{} supports comparative analyses, enabling discussion on grounding competencies of new LLMs and interventions.
+System prompts and dialogue management show promise, including prompts to disambiguate user intentions~\cite{chen-etal-2023-controllable}.

+\paragraph{Benchmarking human-LLM grounding.} Building models that ground effectively with humans across a range of tasks requires effective benchmarks. \benchmark{} supports comparative analyses, enabling discussion on grounding competencies of new LLMs and interventions.